-Quid Pro Quo: Commonly referred to under EEOC guidelines, as "conditional" harassment.
-Quid pro quo (this for that - i.e., something offered or given in exchange for something else) harassment occurs when submission to the harassing conduct described above is made an explicit or implicit term or condition of employment; or rejection of such conduct is used as the basis for employment decisions.
+- Quid Pro Quo: Commonly referred to under EEOC guidelines, as "conditional" harassment.
+Quid pro quo (this for that i.e., something offered or given in exchange for something else) harassment occurs when submission to the harassing conduct described above is made an explicit or implicit term or condition of employment; or rejection of such conduct is used as the basis for employment decisions.
+8102 - Reasonable Accommodations: For purposes of this rule, reasonable accommodations may include the implementation of safety measures, including a transfer, reassignment, modified schedule, changed work telephone, changed work station, installed lock, assistance in documenting domestic violence, sexual assault, or stalking that occurs in the workplace, an implemented safety procedure, or another adjustment to a job structure, workplace facility, or work requirement in response to domestic violence, sexual assault, or stalking, or referral to a victim assistance organization.
+6207, 6302 - Reasonable Suspicion: When two observers, who are trained in detection of drug use, articulate and substantiate in writing specific behavioral, performance, or contemporaneous physical indicators of being under the influence of drugs and / or alcohol on the job 1306 - Reclassification: A change in a position by either increasing or decreasing the level of responsibility based on the difficulty of the work performed.
+2203 - Recruitment Website: The website on which applicants view County job announcements and apply for positions.
+2103 - Re-employment List: Refer to TCPR §2308: Layoff - Regular Employee: An employee who has successfully completed an initial probation period 2301 - Regular Employee: One who occupies a permanent position whether part-time or full-time.
+A regular employee is an employee who has successfully completed the probationary period 2308 7101 - Regular Employee: An employee who has successfully completed the probationary period, whether fullor part-time.
+3206 - Regular Employee (Benefits): For the purpose of this Rule, is an employee who is employed in a fulltime or part-time permanent position working at least 20 hours per week.
+5101 - Reinstatement: Returning from retirement status to active employment with a CalPERS employer 2304, 2306 - Retaliation: Adverse actions, decisions or other treatment including, but not limited to, threats or coercion affecting an employee and motivated by or directed toward the employee on the basis of the employee's participation as complainant or witness in a report or complaint of discrimination, harassment, or retaliation, or the employee's participation in the investigation of such a complaint, including but not limited to actions, decisions, or other treatments affecting hiring, placement, compensation, assignments, leave, promotion, training, disciplinary action, layoff, recall, transfer, leave of absence, termination, and reinstatement.
 8102

-Reasonable Accommodations: For purposes of this rule, reasonable accommodations may include the implementation of safety measures, including a transfer, reassignment, modified schedule, changed work telephone, changed work station, installed lock, assistance in documenting domestic violence, sexual assault, or stalking that occurs in the workplace, an implemented safety procedure, or another adjustment to a job structure, workplace facility, or work requirement in response to domestic violence, sexual assault, or stalking, or referral to a victim assistance organization.
-6207, 6302

-Reasonable Suspicion: When two observers, who are trained in detection of drug use, articulate and substantiate in writing specific behavioral, performance, or contemporaneous physical indicators of being under the influence of drugs and / or alcohol on the job 1306

-Reclassification: A change in a position by either increasing or decreasing the level of responsibility based on the difficulty of the work performed.
-2203

-Recruitment Website: The website on which applicants view County job announcements and apply for positions.
-2103

-Re-employment List: Refer to TCPR §2308: Layoff

-Regular Employee: An employee who has successfully completed an initial probation period 2301

-Regular Employee: One who occupies a permanent position whether part-time or full-time.
-A regular employee is an employee who has successfully completed the probationary period 2308

-Regular Employee: An employee who has successfully completed the probationary period, whether full-or part-time.
-3206

-Regular Employee (Benefits): For the purpose of this Rule, is an employee who is employed in a full-time or part-time permanent position working at least 20 hours per week.
-5101

-Reinstatement: Returning from retirement status to active employment with a CalPERS employer 2304, 2306

-Retaliation: Adverse actions, decisions or other treatment including, but not limited to, threats or coercion affecting an employee and motivated by or directed toward the employee on the basis of the employee's participation as complainant or witness in a report or complaint of discrimination, harassment, or retaliation, or the employee's participation in the investigation of such a complaint, including but not limited to actions, decisions, or other treatments affecting hiring, placement, compensation, assignments, leave, promotion, training, disciplinary action, layoff, recall, transfer, leave of absence, termination, and reinstatement.
-8102

-Retired Annuitant: (RA) A former member of the California Public Employee's Retirement System who is rehired by the same employer, or a different employer who participates in the same retirement system.
+- Retired Annuitant: (RA) A former member of the California Public Employee's Retirement System who is rehired by the same employer, or a different employer who participates in the same retirement system.
 RAs are at-will employees who work for a CalPERS employer without reinstating from retirement.
-2304, 6111, 2206 time an employee receives Catastrophic Donations, the remaining leave entitlement would be any balance of the available leave which has not been used during the immediately preceding 12 months.
+2304, 6111, 2206 - Retirement Formula Benefit Age: The age at which an employee may receive retirement benefits.
+(For example, age 55 for the "2% at 55" formula.)
+2304 - Rolling Back Year: The rolling backward method of calculating the 12-month period during which the 60 workdays of Catastrophic Donations may be taken is a "rolling" 12-month period measured backward from the date an employee uses any Catastrophic Donations.
+Under the rolling 12-month period, each time an employee receives Catastrophic Donations, the remaining leave entitlement would be any balance of the available leave which has not been used during the immediately preceding 12 months.
 6110